tusharxoxoxo/tusharxoxoxo/README.md

 I'm Tushar (aka tusharxoxoxo), I do open source for fun.
 I love linux and am currently exploring Blockchain and playing with Rust.
 I play chess and love to read economics and psychology.
 I don't write often but you can find me [here](https://brain-dead.medium.com/).
 Okay, I love/hate web-development and javascript so much that i am writing it here.

 #### Currently:
-I am currently working as a Research Intern at IHub-Data IIIT Hyd, working on running ml models on low power devices.
+I am currently working as a Research Fellow at IIIT Hyd, working on running ml models on low power devices.
 I am a generalist as of now and I usually do remote jobs and kinda prefer them.
 You can contact me on tushardzig@gmail.com.